davidpet/projects/README.md

    As a side effect of this, grpcio and protobuf get upgraded to later versions, but via pip, which means they're not built for M1 anymore and will fail if used.
 You have to do some extra work to restore them to a working state.
 You can see the issue by running `python3 -m grpc` - if grpcio is working correctly, you should only see an error about importing modules, rather than a C++ compilation error, which is what you get when it's not built for M1.

-1. Restore grpcio and protobuf to a working state.
+1. `Possibly deprecated: left in case problem recurs:` Restore grpcio and protobuf to a working state.
 In this example, I assumed two specific versions of these libraries based on last time I did this.
 You should adjust based on the versions you noted from `conda list` above.

    `pip uninstall grpcio protobuf`
    `conda install protobuf==3.19.6 grpcio==1.46.3`